tyqualters/cpkg/README.md

 **Work with what you know**

-Creating and managing a project, you are working with Lua. cpkg uses Ninja to then build your project.
+To create and manage a project, you use a simple Lua script.
+CarePackage runs everything else behind the scenes.

 **Work with what you don't know**

-Why deal with the hassle of a CMake file?
-Just add a Lua script to a third party dependency and make it work.
+Automate the whole dependency management process with a Lua script that can automatically build and (**TODO**) include your project.

 **Automatically install dependencies**

-No need for vcpkg.
+(**TODO**) No need for vcpkg.
 With the community Lua files, you can automatically download, build, and import third party dependencies with no hassle.

 **Configuration**